 *Take home what you bake!

 Departing Santa Fe at 9:30 am with door to door service with NMWT.

 You will enjoy 3.5 hours of cooking your feast day meal & enjoying your Feast lunch that you cooked after your class.

 We will then pick you up at 1:00 and off we go wine tasting or what ever you have planed for your day of adventure.

 Returning by 5:30 pm or when ever you want your adventure to end.

-$100 for your Cooking Class and Feast Meal + gratuity for Norma.
+$100 for your Cooking Class & Feast Meal per person + gratuity for Norma your host.

 Plenty of chilled bottled water.

 If 6 or more book there is $25 off per person for your class.
 (None Covid-19 times)

 Tour day: 7 to 8 hours